mattyv/ilp_for/README.md

 Unsure?                            → Search (safe default)
 ```

-**Static analysis:** The `ilp-loop-analysis` clang-tidy check can detect patterns and suggest the correct LoopType automatically.
+**Super Secret Tooling:** If all else you can just use the `ilp-loop-analysis` clang-tidy check can detect patterns and suggest the correct LoopType automatically.
+Its pretty Beta but give it a go.
 See [tools/clang-tidy/](tools/clang-tidy/README.md).

 ### Reading CPU Profiles

-The CPU profile headers in `cpu_profiles/` contain instruction timing data used to compute optimal N values.
+The CPU profile headers are in `cpu_profiles/` and contain instruction timing data used to compute optimal N values.
 Each profile includes a reference table:

 ```
 | Instruction    | Use Case | Latency | RThr | L×TPC |